All Episodes

 They probably told them the day of or a few hours before, right?

-To you know, for operational security reasons, and then they just showed up and they probably told specific secret service agents, yo, in the detail, you guys gotta, you know, we have a search warrant, we're coming, blah, blah, blah.
+And then the agent showed up and they probably told specific Secret Service agents, yo, in the detail, you guys got a, you know, we have a search warrant.

-But I can only imagine the scramble from the Secret Service side side to accommodate a federal search warrant on a former president of the United States.
+But I can only imagine the scramble from the Secret Service side to accommodate a federal search warrant on a former president of the United States.

 Like, this is like crazy to me how they were even able to pull this off.

-These are these are agents I could tell from the way they're dressed and their badges.
+These are, these are agents I could tell from the way they're dressed and their badges.

 Um, this female agent here, this guy right here, these are 1811s, and they're here in obviously the full tech gear, which is crazy stuff, man.